julien6387/supvisors/docs/introduction.rst

 |Supvisors| will not run at all under any version of Windows.

-|Supvisors| works with Python 3.6 or later but will not work under any version of Python 2.
+|Supvisors| works with :command:`Python 3.6` or later but will not work under any version of :command:`Python 2`.

-A previous release of |Supvisors| (version 0.1, available on PyPi) works with Python 2.7 (and previous versions of |Supervisor|, i.e. 3.3.0) but is not maintained anymore.
+A previous release of |Supvisors| (version 0.1, available on PyPi) works with :command:`Python 2.7` (and previous versions of |Supervisor|, i.e. 3.3.0) but is not maintained anymore.

 The CSS of the Dashboard has been written for Firefox ESR 91.3.0.
 The compatibility with other browsers or other versions of Firefox is unknown.